afrgafrg/nightgamesmod/README.md

    **DONE** Kludge combat into compatibility with the match loop so I can playtest.

-   **BETTER** I want to work out why the main text window is so stuttery/flickery now.
+   **DONE** I want to work out why the main text window is so stuttery/flickery now.
 I'd like to figure out a way to only paint the text when the player is about to be presented with an interactable prompt.

-1. Make the combat loop explicit.
+1. **DONE** Make the combat loop explicit.

+    **CODER BONUS** Providing an save game file as an argument to the main function will now launch that game directly.
+No more clicking through dialog boxes while debugging!
+(If we already had a way to do that, I'm gonna feel silly)

 1. Make the daytime loop explicit.